siko-ki/PhilanthropyLab/README.md

 ## 🏆 Leaderboard

 Winners will be announced after the judging period.
-Stay tuned for updates on our [leaderboard page](https://universityimpact.org/hackathon/leaderboard).
 <br>

 ## ✅ Support
-- Email for private questions: hackathon@universityimpact.org
+- Email for private questions: jacoblundskog@uicharitable.org
-- Official discord channel for live discussions: [discord.universityimpact.org](https://discord.universityimpact.org).
-- University Impact forum for technical questions: [community.universityimpact.org](https://community.universityimpact.org).